 Editors in chief

 is Director of the Hamilton Kerr Institute and Deputy Director Conservation and Heritage Science at the Fitzwilliam Museum (February 2022).
-From 2016-2022 she held the Rijksmuseum Chair for Studio Practical and Technical Art History at University of Amsterdam and was senior research in Technical Art History at the Rijksmuseum.
+From 2016-2022 she held the Rijksmuseum Chair for Studio Practice and Technical Art History at University of Amsterdam and was senior researcher in Technical Art History at the Rijksmuseum.
 She is currently Visiting Professor at the Venice Center for Digital and Public Humanities, Ca'Foscari University, Venice.

 is Paintings Researcher Rembrandt - Paintings at the Rijksmuseum, Amsterdam.
 Prior to joining the Rijksmuseum in 2014, she worked for 18 years as a paintings conservator at the Mauritshuis in The Hague where she was involved in several collaborative research projects including ‘The Rembrandt Database’ and the Science4Arts project: ‘ReVisualizing Rembrandt: the development and application of new imaging techniques’.
 Currently her research focus is the study of Rembrandt paintings in the collection of the Rijksmuseum, including Rembrandt’s 1642, masterpiece, ‘The Night Watch’.
 Noble has published widely on technical aspects of Rembrandt paintings.

 is a PhD candidate in the NWO Down to the Ground project at the University of Amsterdam, where she also received her MSc in Technical Art History.
-She studies the spread of coloured grounds in the Netherlands 1550-1650.
+Her research combines art history with technical analysis of cross-sections and data science to study the spread of coloured grounds in the Netherlands 1550-1650.

 Paul van Laar